-- m.
-On August 16, 2015, a VP of global sales started serving in the Company.
-On August 6, 2015, the remuneration committee approved his conditions of employment which consist of, besides monthly payment and subject to the approval of the Board, options to purchase shares of the Company for the exercise price to be determined according to the average closing market price of the share during 30 days before the allocation plus a premium of 20%.
-The options will be granted based on the vesting terms detailed in the agreement with him as follows: (1) 160,000 options which vest over four years will be granted based on the Company's remuneration policy as approved in the general meeting of June 25, 2015 and (2) up to 40,000 options that will vest based on the achievement of the predetermined operating targets.
-On December 8, 2015, the Company's Board approved to grant the first 160,000 options. - n.
+On May 29, 2016, Dr. Guy Ezekiel informed of his decision to cease his role as a CEO of the Company.
+His role as a director discontinued immediately and he served in his position as a CEO until July 28, 2016 i.
 On October 18, 2015, the Company's remuneration committee and Board approved to change the consulting fees to Dr. David Zchut, the chairman of the Board.
 This was approved by the general meeting which convened on November 23, 2015, as follows: for the period from September 1, 2014 to June 30, 2015, the consulting fees were raised from NIS 25 thousand a month for consulting services at the scope of 20% of full time employment to NIS 52.5 thousand a month for consulting services at the scope of 70% of full time employment.
-After July 1, 2015, his salary was raised to NIS 30 thousand a month for consulting services at the scope of 40% of full time employment. - o.
-On November 23, 2015, Dr. Eli Rosenbaum ceased his role as a director in the Company.
+After July 1, 2015, his salary was raised to NIS 30 thousand a month for consulting services at the scope of 40% of full time employment.